microsoft/vscode-docs/api/extension-guides/testing.md

 Additional [context keys](/api/references/when-clause-contexts) are available in the `when` clauses of your menu items: `testId`, `controllerId`, and `testItemHasUri`.
 For more complex `when` scenarios, where you want actions to be optionally available for different Test Items, consider using the [`in` conditional operator](/api/references/when-clause-contexts#in-conditional-operator).

-If want to reveal a test in the explorer, you can pass the test ID to the command `vscode.commands.executeCommand('vscode.revealTestInExplorer', testId)`.
+If want to reveal a test in the explorer, you can pass the test to the command `vscode.commands.executeCommand('vscode.revealTestInExplorer', testItem)`.